bradyneal/sampling-benchmark/README.md

 ```
 ... (e.g. /data/lisa/data/openml)
 └── datasets
+    ├── errors - logging of any errors encountered with datasets
     ├── raw
     │   └── {dataset_id}.pickle (same format for all folders below)
     ├── one-hot - one-hot encoded categorical features (same for all preprocessing below)